miyakz1192/ofsoftswitch/README.md

     $ git clone https://github.com/MeshSr/ofsoftswitch.git
     ```

 We have provided pre-compiled library files in ofsoftswitch/lib.
 If you want to update them with new versions, just follow step 2, or you can skip it.
-2. After successfully compiling the netbee-lite project, you should add its shared libraries built in `<your-path-to>/netbee-lite/bin/` to `ofsoftswitch/lib` directory
+2. After successfully compiling the netbee-lite project, you should add its shared libraries built in `<your-path-to>/netbee-lite/bin/` to `ofsoftswitch/lib` directory.

     ```
     $ cp <your-path-to>/netbee-lite/bin/libn*.so ofsoftswitch/lib